yangalex/CS104/Work Samples/hw5/README.md

 Purpose:
 Amazon-like program that receives a database text file and convert them into products and users.
-Users are able to add products to cart, buy carts, search for products, etc.
+Users are able to add products to cart, buy carts, search for products, etc. Uses Qt framework for GUI.

 Compiling: